The Financial Technology Law Review: Guernsey

 Specifically, we expect to see continued growth in the use of blockchain for private equity transactions and other investment asset exchanges, as well as the expansion of the use of digital onboarding of clients by investment funds, fiduciary service providers and local banks.
 We also anticipate the expanded use of artificial intelligence in Guernsey financial services (subject to appropriate human oversight).

-As regards cryptocurrencies and ICOs, we expect primarily to see these used as investment assets by structures based in Guernsey rather than structures or assets launched out of Guernsey in their own right (as has been the case to date).
+As regards cryptocurrencies and ICOs, these are likely to continue to be used as investment assets by structures based in Guernsey rather than structures or assets launched out of Guernsey in their own right (as has been the case to date).

-At this time we are unaware of plans for significant legislative change that would directly impact the fintech sector (with the possible exception of consumer credit legislation).
-However, it is to be expected that updates to existing laws will continue to be made in a way that enables the use of financial technologies wherever possible.
+At this time, we are unaware of plans for significant legislative change that would directly impact the fintech sector.
+It seems likely, however, that updates to the POI Law and NRFSB Law will be made in a way that enables and supports the use of financial technologies wherever possible.

-1 Wayne Atkinson is a group partner at Collas Crill LLP.
+1 Wayne Atkinson is a group partner at Collas Crill.

 3 Schedule 1, Protection of Investors (Bailiwick of Guernsey) Law 1987.